Riley-Py/UWaterloo-Work/EARTH 121/Introduction.md

 	- Eco-systems are where organisms interact with each other and the environment
 4. Earth is continuously changing
 	- Can be slow or sudden, fast and slow
+	- Interior is in constant motion through convection
 5. Earth is the water planet
 6. Life evolves on a dynamic Earth and continuously modifies Earth
 7. Humans depend on Earth for resources